 A maverick life

-Once upon a time . . . one Autumn day in 1987, I turned up at 27 Goodge Street, a dickensian building in London’s West End, to start work.
+Once upon a time . . . on an Autumn day in 1987, I turned up at 27 Goodge Street, a dickensian building in London’s West End, to start work.
 Quartet, back then, was avant-garde and innovative, a bit like And Other Stories today.
 I was greeted at the head of the stairs by an intriguing and enigmatic individual, who disappeared into a small office piled high with books and manuscripts, making a remark as he did so about the bars on his office window and the Birdman of Alcatraz.
 This was the editorial director, brilliant and visionary Stephen Pickles.
 Publishers and readers of literature have much to thank him for — along with all those other maverick visionaries of yesteryear.

 Pickles was a fierce but inspirational teacher, and a perfectionist when it came to editing.
 His mind worked twice as fast as everyone else’s.
 He had a phenomenal, internationalist vision of where he wanted to take the list.
 Over the years we worked to develop the Quartet Encounters paperback series of twentieth century European classics — publishing Aharon Appelfeld, Giorgio Bassani, Hermann Broch, E. M. Cioran, Stig Dagerman, Heimito von Doderer, Julien Green, Pierre Klossowski, Ismaïl Kadaré, Miroslav Krleža, Arnŏst Lustig, Osip Mandelstam, Pier Paolo Pasolini, Fernando Pessoa, Fyodor Sologub, Abram Tertz, Boris Vian — which brought great intellectual kudos to the company.